Last updated on March 9, 2022

 We can find various references to the centuries past in the designs of Christian Dior and his successors.
 Walking into the next room, I felt like I was stepping into a palace.

 Looking at the array of lavish dresses with satin embroidery, floral motifs and opulent embellishments, at times I found it hard to believe that I was not taken back in time to the Belle Époque era, waiting to make my appearance as a debutante.
 The colour palette was very much in line with my personal affinity for pastels as well.

 The museum dedicated the next section to Dior’s travel-inspired collections, including five countries: Mexico, India, Egypt, Japan, and China.

 From the moment I entered the room, I set my gaze on the blush tulle gown with trailing cherry blossoms.
 It was created by Maria Grazia Chiuri as part of the Haute Couture Spring – Summer 2017 collection.
 I also found it fascinating to learn about the escaramuzas, Mexican female rodeo riders who were the source of inspiration for Dior’s 2019 Cruise collection.

 “After women, flowers are the most divine of creations.” – Christian Dior

 Christian Dior often referenced his love for flowers and gardens in his designs.
 Before visiting the exhibition, I watched a fellow blogger recount her own experience on Instagram stories and I found myself replaying the video of the garden room over and over again.

 Although I knew what to expect, I was still wonderstruck when I got to see its beauty up close.
 With paper wisteria, clematis, lily of the valley and roses cascading from the ceiling, this room was unlike anything I’ve ever seen.

 Fun fact: Did you know that lily of the valley was Christian Dior’s favourite flower?
 He often asked his seamstresses to sew its sprigs into the hems of his dresses for good luck!

 Designers for Dior

 Christian Dior’s vision and designs blended seamlessly with the creations of those who succeeded him at the fashion house.
-The next section of the exhibition presented each of the successive creative directors and their individual interpretations of the Dior style.
+The next section presented each of the successive creative directors and their individual interpretations of the Dior style.